(April 4, 2017)

 The Dangerous Imprecision of “Registration” – Avoiding Registration as an Investment Company.
 If not structured and operated properly, the fund itself may need to register as an “investment company” under the Investment Company Act of 1940 (ICA).
 All private investment funds seek to avoid this, and a failure usually will have unacceptably severe adverse consequences.

 Integration of Affiliated Funds Under Section 3(c)(1).
 If a fund has (or expects soon to have) more investors than are allowed under Section 3(c)(1), the fund manager has several alternatives, though fewer than may first appear.
 Suppose, for example, that XYZ Fund 1, LP is a domestic hedge fund that invests broadly in publicly traded equity securities.
 If the fund manager simply forms “XYZ Fund 2, LP” to do the same thing for investors 100-198, the two funds probably would be “integrated” (i.e. combined) under Section 3(c)(1).
-The two funds would not actually be combined, but would be treated as if they were combined to determine whether the Section 3(c)(1) exemption is available.
-In this example, neither Fund 1 nor Fund 2 would be exempt under Section 3(c)(1) because the “integrated” fund would have more than 100 owners, even if the Section 3(c)(1) exemption had previously been available to Fund 1.
+The two funds would not actually be combined, but would be treated as if they were combined to determine whether the Section 3(c)(1) exclusion is available.
+In this example, neither Fund 1 nor Fund 2 would be excluded under Section 3(c)(1) because the “integrated” fund would have more than 100 owners, even if the Section 3(c)(1) exclusion had previously been available to Fund 1.

 There are several ways to avoid "integration."
 Continuing with this example, if XYZ Fund 2, LP were formed to invest solely in health care stocks (rather than broadly in publicly traded equity securities), the two funds probably would not be “integrated” because each fund reasonably would appeal to a separate group of investors (though it is possible that integration nevertheless would occur in this example – especially if XYZ Fund 1, LP historically had invested only in health care stocks even though its investment authority was formally broader).